 “Filling multiple gaps in a unique small business industry.”
-Artisan’s Affinity Alliance is eager to support individuals who are committed to building and operating meaningful micro businesses in the United States.
-Our desire is to serve as a “hub” where itinerant businesses will THRIVE!
+Artisan’s Affinity Alliance is eager to support individuals who are committed to building and operating meaningful micro businesses - THRIVE! and EXPERIENCE!

 Shhhhhh . . .
 Listen!
 Hear the laughter!
 Smell the flowers!
 Pause and breathe deeply . . .
 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you will enjoy our site and take a moment to send us a note!

-doing business better and differently.
-NOW is the time to hone new skills sets and do something different!
+Doing business better and differently.
+NOW is the time to plan something different!

 According to my research, the period in history, “6th century B.C.E., was the time that the agora became a public arena.
 The word 'agora' is commonly translated as market, but it also means 'open place for assembly.'
 For ancient Athens, both translations would prove correct.
 An open location near the center of Athens, the agora began its time as a public place where the residents of Athens could convene together.
 It was the center of economic life and served as a bustling marketplace.
 Traders from across the Greek countryside and other more faraway locales came to the agora to hawk (sell) their wares to the prosperous Athenians.
 Virtually anything one could purchase in the ancient world was available at the agora, including jewelry, clothing, fish, exotic foods, and even slaves.
 The agora became such a developed marketplace that designated areas were set up for each type of ware.
 For example, there was a pottery market which was closed off from the rest of the agora and only open to women.”
 (Study.com, lesson by Christopher Sailus, M.A., History)